 Zones and Tube Fares

 London's public transport network is divided into nine travel zones.
-Zone 1 is in Central London and zones 6-9 are on the outskirts of the city.
+Zone 1 is in Central London and zones 6 to 9 are on the outskirts of the city.

-The cash fare for a single journey in zone 1 is £4.70.
-The same fare with Visitor Oyster card, Oyster card or contactless payment card is £2.50.
+An adult cash fare for a single journey in zone 1 is £4.80.
+The same fare with Visitor Oyster card, Oyster card or contactless payment card is £2.30.
+For more details about Tube fares, see the Transport for London website.

 For contactless payment cards issued outside the UK, please check for transaction fees or bank changes.